-And the night after I take it I sleep poorly.
-And the day after I take it, being someone from whom the years are now beginning to draw down my Yin and Blood, I am less alert, need to have a doze in the afternoon, and am more likely to get ill.
-And I get tinnitus for quite a few days.
+And the night after I drink coffee I sleep poorly.
+The day after I take it, being someone from whom the years are now beginning to draw down my Yin and Blood, I am less alert, need to have a doze in the afternoon, and am more likely to get ill.
+And my tinnitus gets worse for a few days.

-Also, I then find myself thinking, I’d just love a coffee!
+Also, I then find myself thinking, I’d just love another coffee!

 Ah!
 Now, chocolate.
 Well, nearly all the above applies, because chocolate is also bitter in its raw state.
 However, if you take chocolate, you almost certainly take it with milk (‘milk chocolate’) or similar.
 So taken like that it has more nutritional value (from the chocolate and milk fat solids) and is therefore slower acting and less insidious.

 But if that’s the case for chocolate, why doesn’t it apply to coffee?
 Well it does.
 So a latte coffee or a cappucino (which both contain milk) is less intense and does provide some nutritional value (in other words it provides the means to boost Blood and Yin) and slows down coffee’s’s Yin-depleting actions.